Which structure is contained in the digastric (submandibular) triangle of the neck?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The submandibular triangle, also known as the digastric triangle, is an anatomical space in the neck that is bounded by the digastric muscle and the body of the mandible.
-One of the primary structures housed within this triangle is the submandibular gland, which is a major salivary gland responsible for producing saliva.
+The submandibular triangle, also known as the digastric triangle, is an important anatomical region of the neck.
+It is bounded by the mandible and the two bellies of the digastric muscle.
+This region primarily houses the submandibular gland, which is one of the major salivary glands.

 Subscribe